Last updated: May 5, 2026

 - Forgetting that Medicare-only participants usually still owe the Part B premium.

 - Joining a separate Medicare drug plan after PACE starts.
-Medicare says that can disenroll the person from PACE.

-Best Options by Need
+Best options by need

 - Best when one team is the priority: Choose PACE when the older adult needs many services and the family wants one accountable system.